samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 AN will display a red border and stop executing and tells you to report this bug to the developers, because it is probably is, so report when ever this happen to you.

 I don't really have an example now to show you how it happen or how to fix it, but we may encounter some of these on our way.
-So don't worry, I will show you a Fetal error before we finish this series.
+So don't worry, I will show you a fatal error before we finish this series.